FrankWerres/molos/README.md

 *   retrieving an access token for a 'Client Credentials Grant' transferred via ClientCredentialsBasic and its verification on the server side
 *   retrieving an access token for a 'Client Credentials Grant' transferred via ClientCredentialsPost and its verification on the server side
+*   retrieving an access token for a 'Client Credentials Grant' transferred via ClientSecretJWT and its verification on the server side

 ```mermaid
 sequenceDiagram